universal-packages/universal-express-controllers-authentication-session/README.md

 ## Dynamics

-By installing this package the default authentication controllers dynamics related to session (`authenticatable-from-request` and `set-session`) will be overridden to use express-session capabilities.
+By installing this package the default authentication controllers dynamics related to session (`user-from-request` and `set-session`) will be overridden to use express-session capabilities.

 ## Typescript